Image Source: @nappstar_nyc

 No one likes dry, brittle hair.
 I dye my hair a few times a year, and sometimes the lightening and chemicals cause my locs to need moisture more often.
 If your locs are looking a bit lackluster, give them a good squeeze.
 If they sound crunchy or feel dry, it is because they are thirsty!
 While washing locs every day is not a great idea, you can prevent dry-feeling locs by adding some moisture every day with a good leave-in conditioner.

 Rosewater spray is one of my favorite everyday leave-in conditioners.
-It is lightweight, multipurpose (spray on a clean face for some quick hydration), and it smells amazing!
+It is lightweight, multipurpose (spray on a clean face for some quick hydration”>, and it smells amazing!
 Here are some recipes to make your own.
 Almond oil is also perfect for softening dry locs that need some quick nourishment.
 Either works well for a quick spritz of moisture when I’m on the go or rocking a longer-term style like curls, twists, braids, or an updo.
 I also love the Taliah Waajid Shea-Coco Condition Daily Leave-in Conditioner Spray.

-When twisting your roots, you want to avoid products that are too thick or creamy to make sure that the product holds your roots in place and does not leave behind any residue in your fresh styles (that means no wax products).
+When twisting your roots, you want to avoid products that are too thick or creamy to make sure that the product holds your roots in place and does not leave behind any residue in your fresh styles (that means no wax products”>.
 I like to keep it simple with Ecoco EcoStyler Professional Gel.
 It is easy to find in most stores, lightweight, and super affordable.
-Here are some other great alternatives that work just as well:

 These are really cool ponytail holders that snap closed, and you can snap multiple bands together to make them longer- even long enough to be a headband!